-Originally presented for the best batting performance on a Saturday, now presented to Saturday Second XI player of the season
+Originally presented for the best batting performance on a Saturday, pre 2017 presented to Saturday Second XI player of the season

 Ron was a founder of Rayleigh Fairview Cricket Club.
 He had two brothers so they already had over 25% of a cricket team!

 He lived in Hambro Hill and together with a few other young cricketers who lived round Fairview, he managed to get a club together in 1953 and on May 1st 1954 they played their first game against Rettendon CC.

 Fairview scored 100 for 9 declared (Holmes Ron 20, Holmes Colin 20 not out, Phillips Dick 12) and then bowled out Rettendon for 50 (Holmes Ron 1 for 3, Holmes Colin 1 for 2 and Phillips Dick 4 for 24).